MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgApplication.md

   - `[Name <String>]`: The name associated with the connectorGroup.
   - `[Region <String>]`: connectorGroupRegion

-CREATEDONBEHALFOF `<IMicrosoftGraphDirectoryObject>`: directoryObject
+CREATEDONBEHALFOF <IMicrosoftGraphDirectoryObject>: directoryObject
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-EXTENSIONPROPERTIES <IMicrosoftGraphExtensionProperty\[]>: Read-only.
+EXTENSIONPROPERTIES <IMicrosoftGraphExtensionProperty[]>: Read-only.
 Nullable.
-Supports $expand and $filter (eq when counting empty collections).
+Supports $expand and $filter (eq and ne when counting empty collections and only with advanced query parameters).
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`:
   - `[AppDisplayName <String>]`: Display name of the application object on which this extension property is defined.
 Read-only.
   - `[DataType <String>]`: Specifies the data type of the value the extension property can hold.
 Following values are supported.
 Not nullable.
 Binary - 256 bytes maximumBooleanDateTime - Must be specified in ISO 8601 format.
 Will be stored in UTC.Integer - 32-bit value.LargeInteger - 64-bit value.String - 256 characters maximum
   - `[IsSyncedFromOnPremises <Boolean?>]`: Indicates if this extension property was synced from on-premises active directory using Azure AD Connect.
 Read-only.
   - `[Name <String>]`: Name of the extension property.
 Not nullable.
   - `[TargetObjects <String[]>]`: Following values are supported.
 Not nullable.
-UserGroupOrganizationDeviceApplication
+UserGroupAdministrativeUnitApplicationDeviceOrganization

-FEDERATEDIDENTITYCREDENTIALS <IMicrosoftGraphFederatedIdentityCredential\[]>: Federated identities for applications.
+FEDERATEDIDENTITYCREDENTIALS <IMicrosoftGraphFederatedIdentityCredential[]>: Federated identities for applications.
 Supports $expand and $filter (eq when counting empty collections).
   - `[Id <String>]`:
   - `[Audiences <String[]>]`: Lists the audiences that can appear in the external token.
 This field is mandatory, and defaults to 'api://AzureADTokenExchange'.
 It says what Microsoft identity platform should accept in the aud claim in the incoming token.
 This value represents Azure AD in your external identity provider and has no fixed value across identity providers - you may need to create a new application registration in your identity provider to serve as the audience of this token.
 Required.
   - `[Description <String>]`: The un-validated, user-provided description of the federated identity credential.
 Optional.